Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 How should HONEXT® be sawed, drilled, sanded, machined or engraved?

-HONEXT® panels can be transformed like most common wood-based construction materials.
+HONEXT® boards can be transformed like most common wood-based construction materials.

 You can find detailed instructions on how to saw, drill, sand, machine and engrave HONEXT® in our Processing and Handling Manual.